 Work with Ireland's largest conservation organisation

-BirdWatch Ireland Seasonal Posts 2019
+BirdWatch Ireland Seasonal Posts 2019: ALL POSTIONS BELOW NOW FILLED

 The roles will involve carrying out agreed programmes of bird surveys, habitat management, research work and / or species recovery work, alone or as part of a small team.
 Most posts are available between April and September and require previous survey or field research experience and excellent bird identification skills.